raayan/raayanpillai.com/_posts/2019-09-02-schiit-stack.md

 Anyone who knows me knows I'm a sucker for audio gear.
-Every year I could pollute my living space with things I like: I've made sure I had a dedicated audio setup.
+Every year I've been allowed to pollute my living space with things I like: I've made sure I had a dedicated audio setup.
 There's something cerebral, to me, about tinkering with your audio setup that makes listening to music a bit more enjoyable.
 As with most tech products, I heard about Schiit from a Linus Tech Tips video.
 They're a goofy audio company that makes some serious entry-level products.